 They are also master manipulators, stopping at nothing in order to obtain what they want.
 Nothing else matters, even if it is not in the best interest of the company they lead.
 The people around them are simply tools that they use for their own ends.
 When they are no longer of any use they simply discard them and move on to the next victim.

-What was truly shocking, however, was the realization that the CEO and all the other members of the C-Suite had no intention of acknowledging the problem, let alone addressing it.
-When the narcissist attacked, they looked the other way.
+What was truly shocking to me, however, was the realization that the CEO and all the other directors in the boardroom had no intention of acknowledging the problems caused by the aggressive behavior of the narcissists.

 I was not able to do the same.
 I cannot abide bullies and I will not sit by and watch someone get eviscerated without saying anything.
 Time and time again I tried to push back, but in the end it was clear that I was the one who was seen as a trouble maker, and not the narcissist himself.